BitcoinDesign/Guide/guide/payments/request.md

 # Requesting bitcoin

-To request bitcoin, a receiver must provide the sender with a payment request.
+To request bitcoin, the receiver must provide the sender with a payment request.
 There are many ways to do this and [payment request formats]({{ "/guide/payments/request/payment-request-formats/" | relative_url }}) that can be used.
 This page covers generating, presenting, and sharing payment requests.
 We also cover receiving bitcoin.

 ## Ways to request